OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ##### WebView Server Certificate Verification

-Sometimes application uses the WebView UI component to render the website associated with the application.
-It is also the case for HTML/JavaScript based framework, like for example Apache Cordova, that internally use a WebView to perform application interaction.
+Sometimes applications use the WebView UI component to render the website associated with the application.
+This is also the case for HTML/JavaScript based frameworks, like for example Apache Cordova, that internally uses a WebView to perform application interaction.
 When a WebView is used, it is the mobile browser that performs the server certificate validation.
-A possible bad usage of the WebView is to ignore any TLS error that occurs when the WebView (the mobile browser underneath) try to establish the connection with the remote website.
+A bad practice would be to ignore any TLS error that occurs when the WebView tries to establish the connection with the remote website.

-The following code is responsible for ignoring any TLS issue, precisely the custom implementation of the WebViewClient provided to the WebView:
+The following code would ignore any TLS issues, precisely the custom implementation of the WebViewClient provided to the WebView:

 ```java
 WebView myWebView = (WebView) findViewById(R.id.webview);